omdevteam/om/docs_src/docs/configuring_om.md

   optional parameter is not listed in the configuration file, its  default value is usually assumed to be *false* or *null*.

-An alphabetical list of all the parameters that can appearin the configuration file, grouped by parameter group, is provided in a separate deocument:
+An alphabetical list of all the parameters that can appear in the configuration file, grouped by parameter group, is provided in a separate document:

 * [List of all parameters and parameters groups](parameters.md)

-A brief description is provided for each parameter, indicating if the parameter is required or optional.
+A brief description is provided for each parameter.
+The description clearly states if the parameter is optional or required.

-Please be aware that depending on which OM monitor is being run, not all the parameter groups need to be present in the file at the same time.
-Conversely, custom OM monitors might introduce additional parameter and even parameter groups not described in the linked document.
+Please be aware that depending on which OM monitor is being run, not all the parameter groups need to be present in the configuration file at the same time.
+Conversely, custom OM monitors might introduce additional parameter and even parameter groups that are not described in the linked document.

 A missing parameter or parameter group, or the wrong choice of a value for a parameter can cause OM to emit error messages.
 Please see